Charles-21/Caja_de_Carton/Defensa/Talacha Alibaba/Script for the defense.md

 In addition, I have experience in **scientific computing**, particularly in **numerical simulations** and **differential equation modeling**, which has helped me build efficient, data-driven solutions.

 I believe this combination of **scientific training**, **technical skills**, and **hands-on customer experience** allows me to approach problems with both a logical mindset and a strong focus on people’s needs.

 ---
-**Personal Action Plan about performance improvement or maintenance in future**

-In this section, I’d like to share some of the actions I plan to take in order to improve and maintain high performance moving forward.

-First, I want to focus on refining my communication skills — especially in writing — to ensure that customers feel truly supported, understood, and valued.
-I will be studying what makes a message not only informative, but also empathetic and reassuring.

-I also intend to go deeper into the official documentation, and review past tickets to identify areas where I can improve my approach or better understand cases I haven’t encountered yet.

-Another key point is staying in close contact with my supervisor to understand the team’s priorities, and to be available where I’m most needed.
-For example, if data shows a pattern of high ticket volume at specific times, I’d be willing to adjust my schedule accordingly to better support the team.

-Finally, I’ll stay flexible and open to feedback, always ready to adapt to any new challenges or improvements the team needs.

----
 **Personal KPI result during the probation period**